Andrew Heaney: Pittsburgh Pirates (2025)

+Los Angeles Dodgers (second stint)

+On August 31, 2025, Heaney signed a minor league contract to return to the Dodgers organization.
+In four starts for the Triple-A Oklahoma City Comets, he recorded an 0.90 ERA with 13 strikeouts across 10 innings pitched.
+On September 27, the Dodgers selected Heaney's contract, adding him to their active roster.
+He allowed three runs on four hits in two innings in one game.

 Pitching style

 Heaney is an overhand pitcher with a long stride.
 He throws three pitches: a four-seam fastball that averages 92 mph and can touch 95 mph, a curveball at 80 mph, and a changeup at 84 mph.
 In 2022 with the Los Angeles Dodgers, Heaney added a "sweeping" style slider to his repertoire.

 Personal life

 Heaney and his wife, Jordan, met in high school and married in 2014.
 In 2019, they implemented a dog therapy program at Children's Hospital of Orange County.